CoP-DDAHC/CoP-DDAHC-pages/README.md

 #### Project Description
 You can read more about the project on the website.
 The whole assignment description is also available in the [assignment.md](assignment.md) file.

-Meeting minutes are downloadable directly from the website or from the [meeting-minutes](meeting-minutes) folder.
+Meeting minutes are downloadable directly from the website or from the [minutes](minutes) folder.

 #### Website Technologies
 The website is built using plain HTML and JavaScript, Bootstrap 5, and custom CSS.
 The website is hosted on GitHub Pages.